abiheiri/scraper/README.md

-  -h, --help           show this help message and exit --version            show program version number and exit -l http://mywebsite  list all the links inside a website -a                   add back the url to the front of each result -m NUMBER            drill down to a maxdepth of
+  -h, --help           show this help message and exit --version            show program version number and exit -l http://mywebsite  list all the links inside a website -m NUMBER            drill down to a maxdepth of

         ----------------------------------------------------------------